Generalized chip firing and critical groups of arithmetical structures on trees: Divisors, chip firing, and the critical group

 In this paper, we will primarily be concerned with the case when $\vd$ determines an arithmetical structure $(\vd,\vr)$ on~$G$.
-In this case, we can define the \emph{degree} of a divisor~$\delta$, denoted $\deg(\delta)$, to be the sum of the labels weighted by the $\mathbf{r}$-values, i.e., $\sum_{v \in V(G)} \vr(v)\delta(v)$.
+In this case, we can define the \emph{degree} of a divisor~$\delta$ with respect to~$\vr$, denoted $\deg_{\vr}(\delta)$, to be the sum of the labels weighted by the $\vr$-values, i.e., $\sum_{v \in V(G)} \vr(v)\delta(v)$.
 Note that the degree of a divisor is preserved under the firing and borrowing operations.
-The set of equivalence classes of divisors forms a group isomorphic to $\mathbb{Z}^{V(G)}/\im(L(G,\vd))$, the full cokernel of $L(G,\vd)$; thus the set of equivalence classes of divisors of degree~$0$ is isomorphic to the torsion part of the cokernel, i.e., the critical group $\mathcal{K}(G;\vd,\vr)$.
+The set of equivalence classes of divisors forms a group isomorphic to $\ZZ^{V(G)}/\im(L(G,\vd))$, the full cokernel of $L(G,\vd)$; the set of equivalence classes of divisors of degree~$0$ with respect to~$\vr$ is isomorphic to the torsion part of the cokernel, i.e., the critical group $\mathcal{K}(G;\vd,\vr)$.

-Let $\delta$ be a divisor on~$G$, and let $\mathbf{x} \in \mathbb{Z}^{V(G)}$.
+Let $\delta$ be a divisor on~$G$, and let $\mathbf{x} \in \ZZ^{V(G)}$.
 Starting with~$\delta$ and firing $\mathbf{x}(v)$ times at~$v$ for all $v \in V(G)$ is the same as subtracting $(\diag(\vd)-A(G))\mathbf{x}$ from~$\delta$.
 In the case of an arithmetical structure $(\vd,\vr)$, since $\vr$ is in the kernel of $L(G,\vd)$, firing $\vr(v)$ times at~$v$ for all $v \in V(G)$ does not change a divisor.